jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

   could be a licensing issue as well.

 1. How much does turnover cost you?
-  - [Peopleware] Those who try to ignore the problem or believe it is out of their control often have no idea how much losing an employee costs.
+  - Those who try to ignore the problem or believe it is out of their control often have no idea how much losing an employee costs ([Peopleware][pw]).
   - cost of lost work
   - cost of lost knowledge